 Section 2 describes the conventions and namespaces used in this document.
-Section 3 discusses the relationship of this document to the ongoing work in the OASIS standards body, Section 4 contains a non-normative description of SAML extensions defined in this document and Section 5 is a normative definition of those extensions.
+Section 3 discusses the relationship of this document to the ongoing work in the OASIS standards body, Section 4 contains a non-normative overview of the authorization portions of the SAML specification.
+Section 4 contains a non-normative description of SAML extensions defined in this document and Section 5 is a normative definition of those extensions.
 Section 6 is normative and defines how SAML elements should be used to form OGSA authorization assertions and requests.
 Section 7 contains the minimal WSDL for the authorization service portType.
 The document concludes with Acknowledgements, GGF copyright and intellectual property statements, author affiliation and contact information, references and a glossary.

-0 contains a non-normative description the portions of SAML that pertain to its use in this document.
+OAppendix A contains a non-normative description the portions of SAML that pertain to its use in this document.
 Appendix B discusses known intellectual property claims on SAML